SoftwareTree/ormcp-docs/guides/quickstart.md

 ### 1. Scope Your Data

-Define lightweight object models for your relevant data and write an ORM specification using JDX grammar.
+Define lightweight object models for your relevant data and write a declarative ORM specification.

 **For this quick start, we'll use a pre-built example.**